 After pitching and winning a multi-million dollar contract to work with an energy company in the Gulf, I found myself starting a new company in the bone dry, sunny climate of Qatar.
 This was fantastic timing as the country was accelerating its growth on the back of a huge petrochemical cash surplus.
 It led to further enormous contracts, helping telecoms, science, technology and gas-energy clients to reach a global audience.
 These projects required me to manage multiple teams of designers, film-makers, event organizers, PR people, advertisers and other talented individuals to cooperate under demanding conditions to consistently produce world-class work.
 Profitably.
 That was tough.

 Five years later I returned to the UK and Cornwall.
 My first step was to examine what lessons could be learnt from these experiences.
 I also read widely and wrote an essay every day for over a year.
 The key conclusion is that good business is based on ethical governance, as this provides the foundation of trust.
 It’s all about the culture.
-You can see a short video sequence about this here.
-Ethical governance is therefore the cornerstone both of my approach to advising business as well as voluntary work I do to protect the precious landscape and people of Cornwall.
+Ethical governance is therefore the cornerstone both of my approach to advising business on sales, as well as voluntary work I do to protect the precious landscape and people of Cornwall.

 The wider challenge is how we can satisfy our region’s unique ‘triple bottom line’ of community, economic development and environment.
 But that’s another story…